Marcus Wareing: Career

 Wareing first worked at the Savoy Hotel under chef Anton Edelmann in 1988 at the age of 18 where he was employed as a commis chef, before leaving in 1993 to join Albert Roux at Michelin starred Le Gavroche where he first met Gordon Ramsay.
 Stints at other restaurants in New York City, Amsterdam and at Gravetye Manor in Sussex followed.
 Wareing joined Gordon Ramsay's Aubergine when it opened in 1993, where he became Sous Chef behind Head Chef Ramsay and would go on to work with him over the course of the following 15 years, which led to Wareing being called Ramsay's protégé.
 While he was at Aubergine in 1995, Wareing was awarded the title of Young Chef of the Year by the Restaurant Association.

-He would later credit Ramsay with teaching him to cook, describing it as "the most important time in my life".
-He left Aubergine for a year in 1995 to work with Daniel Boulud in America, and Guy Savoy in France.
+He later credited Ramsay with teaching him to cook, describing it as "the most important time in my life".
+Wareing left Aubergine for a year in 1995 to work with Daniel Boulud in America, and Guy Savoy in France.
 His return to the UK was also to be his first head chef role, of new restaurant L’Oranger, which was owned by A-Z Restaurants, which had also owned Aubergine, with stakes held by both Wareing and Ramsay.
 At the age of 25 he earned his first Michelin star as head chef whilst at L’Oranger.
 He gave Angela Hartnett her first job in a restaurant.

-Following a fall-out between Ramsay and A-Z Restaurants over Wareing's contract at L'Oranger, which saw Ramsay quit Aubergine to open Restaurant Gordon Ramsay, Wareing followed suit by leaving L'Oranger, forcing the restaurant into temporary closure.
-A-Z Restaurants commenced legal proceedings against the pair, and reopened L’Oranger with Wareing's former sous chef, Kamel Benamar, as the new head chef.
-The legal case ended in Ramsay and Wareing paying an out-of-court settlement to A-Z. Ramsay and Wareing worked together to open Pétrus in 1999, with Wareing becoming head chef and operating the restaurant on behalf of Gordon Ramsay Holdings (GRH), at 33 St James's Street, London.
+Following a fall-out between Ramsay and A–Z Restaurants over Wareing's contract at L'Oranger, which saw Ramsay quit Aubergine to open Restaurant Gordon Ramsay, Wareing followed suit by leaving L'Oranger, forcing the restaurant into temporary closure.
+A–Z Restaurants commenced legal proceedings against the pair, and reopened L’Oranger with Wareing's former sous chef, Kamel Benamar, as the new head chef.
+The legal case ended in Ramsay and Wareing paying an out-of-court settlement to A–Z. Ramsay and Wareing worked together to open Pétrus in 1999, with Wareing becoming head chef and operating the restaurant on behalf of Gordon Ramsay Holdings (GRH), at 33 St James's Street, London.
 The name came from the French wine Pétrus, which was Ramsay's and Wareing's favourite.
 Wareing promptly regained the Michelin star he had previously held, with Pétrus being named as a one star restaurant seven months after opening.